-[1] For there to be equal access to justice, there must be equal access to lawyers.
+- [1] For there to be equal access to justice, there must be equal access to lawyers.
 For there to be equal access to lawyers, potential clients must be able to find lawyers and have the economic resources needed to pay the lawyers a reasonable fee for their services.
 In an effort to assist prospective clients to find and be able to retain competent lawyers, lawyers and nonlawyers alike have formed a variety of organizations designed to bring clients and lawyers together and to provide a vehicle through which the lawyers can be fairly compensated and the clients can afford the services they need.
 Some of these intermediary organizations operate as charities.
 Others operate as businesses.
 Because they ultimately bear the liability of their insureds, liability insurance companies that pay for or otherwise provide lawyers to defend their insureds are not intermediary organizations within the meaning of this Rule.
-Because the concerns arising from the referral of fee-generating business to lawyers are not implicated by the referral of a matter for which the lawyer does not expect to be paid a fee, the referral of such matters is exempted from this Rule.
-Similarly, the process by which tribunals or court agencies appoint or assign lawyers to represent parties should carry with it appropriate safeguards outside of this Rule, and these activities are likewise exempted from this Rule.

-[2] The requirements set forth in paragraph (b) are intended to protect the clients who are represented by lawyers to whom they have been referred or assigned by an intermediary organization.
-It is the responsibility of each lawyer who would participate in the activities of an intermediary organization to make reasonable efforts act reasonably to ascertain that the organization's conduct complies with the professional obligations of the lawyer, including the conditions meets the standards set forth in paragraph (b).
-Normally it will be sufficient for the lawyer to ascertain that the organization is registered with the Board of Professional-Responsibility and to review the materials the organization has filed with the Board in compliance with the Board's reporting requirements.
-If, however, a lawyer discovers by virtue of his or her participation in the activities of an intermediary organization's noncompliance with the lawyer's professional obligations or -a lawyer comes to know that the organization does not meet the standards set forth in paragraph (b). the lawyer shall not begin participation with the intermediary organization, or seek to correct the noncompliance and continue participation, or terminate his or her the lawyer's participation with the intermediary in the activities of the organization and should so advise the Board of Professional-Responsibility.
+Similarly, the process by which tribunals or court agencies appoint or assign lawyers to represent parties should carry with it appropriate safeguards outside of this Rule, and these activities are likewise exempted from this Rule. - [2] The requirements set forth in paragraph (b) are intended to protect the clients who are represented by lawyers to whom they have been referred or assigned by an intermediary organization.
+It is the responsibility of each lawyer who would participate in the activities of an intermediary organization to make reasonable efforts to ascertain that the organization's conduct complies with the professional obligations of the lawyer, including the conditions set forth in paragraph (b).
+If a lawyer discovers that an intermediary organization is operating in any of the ways prohibited by paragraph (b), the lawyer shall not begin participation with the intermediary organization.
+If a lawyer is already participating with an intermediary organization when the lawyer comes to learn of the noncompliance, the lawyer shall either terminate the lawyer's participation with the intermediary organization or seek to have the intermediary organization correct the noncompliance to allow the lawyer's continued participation.